w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 ## Optimistic Rollups

 Optimistic rollups are an interactive scaling method for L1 blockchains.
-They assume _optimisically_ that every proposed transaction is valid by default.
+They assume _optimistically_ that every proposed transaction is valid by default.

 In the case of mitigating potentially invalid transactions, optimistic rollups introduce a _challenge period_ during which participants may challenge a suspect rollup.
 A fraud-proving scheme